Isar: History

-Following their executions on October 16, 1946, the ashes of the convicted Nazi war criminals Joachim von Ribbentrop, Hans Frank, Wilhelm Keitel, Alfred Jodl, Alfred Rosenberg, Ernst Kaltenbrunner, Wilhelm Frick, Arthur Seyss-Inquart, Fritz Sauckel, and Julius Streicher were scattered in the Isar, as were those of Hermann Göring who had committed suicide the previous night in defiance of his scheduled execution.
+Following their executions on October 16, 1946, there were unconfirmed reports that the ashes of the convicted Nazi war criminals Joachim von Ribbentrop, Hans Frank, Wilhelm Keitel, Alfred Jodl, Alfred Rosenberg, Ernst Kaltenbrunner, Wilhelm Frick, Arthur Seyss-Inquart, Fritz Sauckel, and Julius Streicher were scattered in the Isar, as were those of Hermann Göring who had committed suicide the previous night in defiance of his scheduled execution.

 In the 1940s and 1950s, the federal state of Bavaria financed the construction of major hydroelectric power plants, the Sylvenstein reservoir on the Isar was constructed between 1954 and 1959.

 Between 2000 and 2011, the Isar-plan was implemented to reduce the risk of flooding.
 The planning and implementation was the responsibility of the Regional Office for Water Management and the city of Munich.
 Embankments were removed and the river bed was widened, establishing connections to surrounding flood plains.
 Riverbed rock ramps were constructed so that fish could move upstream again.